system-er/Easy-Voxels-GDExtension/README.md

 the tileset is 32x32 + 1 pixel padding = 34x34.
 the gdextension creates a new Node VoxelEngine.
 for build with scons fill godot-cpp version 4.4.1 into directory godot-cpp
+for use of the binaries put into bin-directory.

 ![Pic1](gdexample/pic1.jpg)